KongBoje/mean-js-exam-preparation/period-2a.md

 - Nested callbacks can create confusion.
 - Requires understanding of somewhat advanced JavaScript.
 - Not suited for CPU-intensive tasks.

+### NPM
+NPM is a package manager for Node.js with hundreds of thousands of packages, which you can include in your Node.js based projects.
+Using NPM can really speed up the process when building applications in Node.js.
+NPM allows Node.js to be lightweight, because you only include the features that you need, thus avoiding a bloated server side platform.

 ## Provide examples of user defined reusable modules implemented in Node.js
 ...